Mizner/wordpress-includes/README.md

 # WordPress Function Includes

-Remove, add and update WordPress CMS includes to used in functions.php
+Remove, add and update WordPress function.php includes.

-I use Sage9 so the includes are moved to src/backend/ and then included in functions.php
+I use Sage9 so the includes are moved to src/backend/ and src/models/ and then included in functions.php

 All files are PSR-2 as per Sage9 coding standards.